 Date Written: July 9, 2016

-Keywords: Increasing returns to scale, Learning by doing, Technology, Protectionism, Entrepreneurship, Institutions
+Keywords: Technology, innovation, Increasing returns to scale, learning by doing, production functions, protectionism, industrial policy, institutions

 Suggested Citation: Suggested Citation